Richmond Spiders: The Spider name

 From 1876 through the early 1890s, Richmond's sports teams were known as the "Colts", reportedly for their play as an "energetic group of young colts."
 At some point variously reported as 1892, 1893, or 1894, the school's athletic teams took on the "Spiders" name.
 The origins of the name are somewhat uncertain, an apocryphal version describes a baseball team composed of Richmond students and city residents that was said to have taken on the "Spiders" name after Ragland Chesterman of the Richmond Times-Dispatch used the term to refer to pitcher Puss Ellyson's lanky arms and stretching kick.
 This story is not true, as the Richmond Times-Dispatch did not exist until 1903.
 And while Ragland Chesterman did write for the Richmond Times, he wrote a society column, not sports news.
 It is most likely the team took the nickname from the Cleveland Spiders who, at the time, were highly successful.
 To this day, Richmond is the only university in the United States with the spider as its official nickname.

 Sports sponsored

 Baseball

 The University of Richmond baseball team has been coached by former Major League Baseball player Tracy Woodson since 2013.
-The Spiders have qualified for the NCAA Tournament eight times, including a Super Regional appearance in 2012, with the last tournament appearance coming in 2003.
+The Spiders have qualified for the NCAA Tournament eight times, including a Super Regional appearance in 2002, with the last tournament appearance coming in 2003.

 The Spiders play their home games at Malcolm U. Pitt Field on campus.

 Men's basketball

+UR's basketball program has developed a reputation as a "giant killer" in the NCAA tournament, defeating the Charles Barkley-led Auburn Tigers in 1984, reaching the Sweet Sixteen in 1988 by defeating defending national champion Indiana and Georgia Tech, beating #3 seeded South Carolina in 1998, and becoming the first #15 seed to knock off a #2 seed when the Spiders defeated Syracuse in 1991.